9 Foods You Shouldn’t Store in Your Freezer

 Try eating them the next day to avoid spoilage!

 Whether or not you store your milk in the freezer depends on your intended use of it.

-If you plan to drink it like you normally would, storing milk in the freezer will only cause lumps to form that have to thaw.
+If you plan to drink it like you normally would, storing milk in the freezer will only cause lumps to form.

-If your plan is to use it to make desserts, cakes, or any other type of recipe, however, you can freeze it with no problem for up to 24 hours.
+However, if your plan is to use it to make desserts, cakes, or any other type of recipe, you can freeze it with no problem for up to 24 hours.

 The liquid inside hardens, swells, and cracks the shell.
 Worst of all, they can explode and cause a very unpleasant smell in your freezer.